buryhoganllc/Sonic-Playground/manuals/EF_Operating_Guide.md

 ## Appendix B – Event Automation

-All scheduled events are handled via Power Manager.
+All scheduled events are handled via `Power Manager`.
 Event triggers execute shell script actions to send MIDI commands to various system components.
-Repeated events – scripts that are run multiple times a day on a schedule, are created by means of AppleScript commands to Power Manager.
+Repeated events – scripts that are run multiple times a day on a schedule, are created by means of AppleScript commands to `Power Manager`.

 ### Creating repeating events (example: hourly)